kmrin/RinBot/README.md

 #### It's easy:
 - Download and install python
 - Download the latest release or clone this repository
-- Open a command line inside RinBot's directory and run `pip install -r requirements.txt`
+- Open a command line inside RinBot's directory and run `pip install -r requirements.txt` or create a venv
 - Run the `init.py` file and follow the start-up instructions